jbrown544/interlingual-topic-modeling/README.md

 ### 4. Translation Integration

-Translations are integrated for visualization by creating an alternate Gensim dictionary provided to pyLDAvis.
-This translated dictionary is created by persisting the Gensim generated dictionary to a file, augmenting the terms in the file with the requested language translation, then reconstituting an instance of the augmented dictionary.
-This augmented dictionary may then be used in pyLDAvis to present both the target and source language terms.
+Translations are integrated into visualizations by constructing a substitute Gensim dictionary.
+This translated dictionary is created by:

+1. persisting the originally Gensim generated dictionary to a file,
+1. augmenting the terms in that file with the target language term translations,
+1. then constructing an instance of the augmented term dictionary with Gensim.

+This augmented term Gensim dictionary may then be used in pyLDAvis to present both the target and source language terms.
+The terms are juxtaposed in the visualization as: "translated term (untranslated term)"

-#### Note: Caching
+#### Caching

 Because there are costs associated with the cloud translation API, as features are translated they are persisted in a JSON cache file.
 This file contains dictionaries for each language pair developed.
 Each language pair dictionary contains individual terms previously translated (source vs. target language).
 If the [project notebook](./Interlingual_Topic_Modeling.ipynb) is being executed in an ephemeral environment (such as Google Colab), remember to download a permanent copy of the cache files in the ```\caches``` folder.
 Generating the same translations repeatedly using the cloud API can become unnecessarily expensive otherwise.